LippmannLab/Lippmann-Lab-Onboarding/docs/03-Ordering.md

 - **Many disposable items that we use are available through the [Molecular Cell Biology Resource Core (MCBR)](#core) - if stocked, these items are avaliable immediately and we do not pay shipping costs.** If not purchasing in bulk, always buy from MCBR if possible.
 They stock many items from Thermo Fisher Scientific (Life Technologies), Sigma Aldrich, Promega, Qiagen, and Bio-Rad that we use frequently.
 You can also order non-stocked items through the Core that will NOT include a shipping charge, but you will have to wait for them to ship (a useful option if you don't need these items immediately).

+- **One Purchase Order Form must be filled out for each vendor you are ordering from.** You cannot combine multiple vendors on the same purchase order forms.
+You can split orders from one vendor onto different grants using the same purchase order form.

+- **Do your research if you are buying new antibodies.** We typically can find antibody product information using papers related to our research or by searching in [BenchSci](https://www.benchsci.com/).

 ## On Campus Core Facilities
 There are a couple places on campus where reagents and chemicals are stocked and can be purchased for immediate use.